Step 1: Parts Step 2: Assembly Step 3: Compressor Step 4: Washer Step 5: Snowmaking

 Minimum Requirements

 Your air compressor needs to be able to pump enough enough to turn water into snow.
 Look for the CFM (flow: cubic feet per minute) and PSI (pressure: pounds per square inch) ratings on any air compressor to see if they'll work.
-The minimum you'll need is about 4.5cfm @ 90psi or 5cfm @ 40psi.
+The minimum you'll need is about 4-5cfm @ 40psi.

 Good

-This compressor has been used by dozens, if not hundreds, of home snowmaking enthusiasts all over the country (I own two).
-They work hard, run great, and at $119 (or less, they are frequently on sale) the price is nearly impossible to beat.
+This style of compressor has been used by dozens, if not hundreds, of home snowmaking enthusiasts all over the country.
+They work hard, run great, and at around $200 (or less, they are frequently on sale) the price is pretty reasonable.

 Full details: